 ♬ original sound – Dr. Mamina Turegano, MD

-Near Infrared Light Therapy
+Near Infrared Light Therapy for Acne

 Near infrared light has even longer wavelengths than red light (usually used at around 800-900 nanometers).
 It’s beyond what the human eye can see, which is why we don’t perceive it as a color.
 This type of light goes deeper into the skin compared to blue or red light.
 It is effective in reducing inflammation and improving circulation, which can help in the acne healing process.